bmcgauley/AI_PROJECT_MANAGEMENT/PLANNING.md

 # AI Project Management System - Planning Document

 ## Project Overview
 The AI Project Management System is a multi-agent system designed to handle project management tasks using AI agents.
-The system is being transitioned from a LangChain-based implementation to a Crew.ai-based implementation to improve reliability and agent communication.
+The system uses LangChain for agent orchestration and communication.

 ## Architecture

 ### Core Components
 1. **Agent System**
-   - Using Crew.ai for agent orchestration
+   - Using LangChain for agent orchestration
    - Multiple specialized agents for different tasks
    - Real-time agent communication and thought streaming